Fall 2011 Class Descriptions

 4 credit(s)This course discusses the basic rules and principles governing federal administrative agencies.
 Subjects covered include the procedures governing administrative agencies, judicial review of administrative action, and presidential and congressional controls over agencies.
 The rules governing agencies are quite different from those that govern courts.
 Knowledge of these rules has become increasingly important, as many practitioners are now likely to spend more time dealing with administrative agencies than litigating in court.

-Concentration(s): Environmental and Energy Law (LLMG), Public Interest Law (JD), Labor and Employment Law (LLMG)
+Concentration(s): Environmental and Energy Law (LLMG), Public Interest Law (JD), Employment and Labor Law (LLMG)

 Note: This course may be applied as one of the three required courses for the Public Interest Law Concentration (JD).

 2 credit(s)The course consists of a series of planning problems that arise in connection with the formation and operation of a corporation.
 Attention will be directed to the corporate law, securities law and tax law issues related to each event with emphasis placed on active class participation in problem solving and selection of alternative solutions.
 For each seminar meeting there will be ungraded homework assignments directed to issues raised with each problem.
 The final examination will consist of a 72 hour take-home examination and problem.